 - Does the founder understand the business landscapes and models?

-- Does the founder have the potential to grow whilst keeping his/her vision on the wall?
+- Does the founder have the potential to grow?

 - Has the founder acquired a growing team behind him?

 Be prepared to lose angel investing money.
-The first rule of angel investing is that the investor must be able to lose that sum of money and still maintain financial stability.
-Approximately, only 10% succeed, so think of the money which you used for the angel investing as money that you spend learning about businesses with the hope that investment materializes, but if not, there is no loss as you gain the experience.
+The first rule of angel investing is that the investor must be able to lose that sum of money and still maintain personal financial stability.
+Approximately, only 10% succeed, so think of the money that you angel-invested as money that you spend learning about businesses with the hope that investment materializes, but if not, there is no loss as you gain the experience.
 It must not affect your lifestyle.

 Angel Investors are cheerleaders, Entrepreneurs are the stars of the show.
-Entrepreneurs are the ones leading the charge, angel Investors just cheer them on.
+Entrepreneurs are the ones leading the charge, angel Investors just cheer them on (ie. after you have committed! pre-investment, you should be as careful and detailed as possible in evaluating the founder and the progress).
 The importance of trusting, guiding and allowing the startup founder(s) to have the flexibility to run his/her own business is key to the growth of the startup.
 Angel investing invests in the idea as much as you are investing in the person.
-Afterall, it was this entrepreneur that thought of that amazing idea that you believe in, so put more trust in her/him!

 So, are you ready to be a cheerleader?
 Join us at our coffee & chat sessions if you would like to find out more!